SuperMuel/Syncademic/README.md

 **Hosting**

 - The Flutter application is compiled as a web app and hosted on Firebase Hosting.

+**Mobile apps**

+- The frontend is designed to be used infrequently.
+After the initial setup, the synchronization process should run automatically without needing any user input.
+- Because of this, a hosted website would be sufficient for our requirements.
+- However, we are also focusing on Android platforms.
+This is because developing on Android is simpler than web development, as Flutter's hot reload feature is available on Android but not on the web.

 **Communication with the Backend**